sUAS Research @NPS - Research

 While these constraints and regulations may seem too complex and unnecessary for an educational institution, it is a goal of the NPS Research Office (and this website) to consolidate and streamline them to assist our educators and researchers to fulfil their mission of providing relevant and unique advanced education and research in the most effective way.

-- COMNAVAIRFORINST 3710.9, Guidance for the Operation of Department of Navy Group 1 and 2 Unmanned Aircraft Systems, 20 Nov 2017, and are further specified as applied to NPS in
+- COMNAVAIRFORINST 3710.9, Guidance for the Operation of Department of Navy Group 1 and 2 Unmanned Aircraft Systems, 20 Nov 2017, which is further specified as applied to NPS in

 In short, an NPS faculty, staff or student wishing to operate sUAS needs to follow a four-step procedure: